Josiah4191/python-collection-tool/README.md

 - It also keeps track of sources (people who own the items).
 - Everything is saved in a SQLite database, and you can add or remove categories, collections, items, and sources.

+## Technologies Used
+- Python 3 — main programming language
+- Tkinter — for the graphical user interface
+- SQLite — for the database and data storage

 ## Setup
 ### Requirements
 - Python 3.10+